cranmer/TheoryAndPractice/content/iris-map.md

 One nice thing about this appraoch is that the [input is JSON](/downloads/files/collaboration.json) (here's an example on GitHub [link](https://github.com/cranmer/TheoryAndPractice/blob/javascript/content/downloads/files/collaboration.json) ), so it should be easy to collaboratively guild this collaboration graph.

+I'd like to make something easier to edit with yaml and then convert it to JSON.

 The interactive visualization at the top is my first try at a collaboration map.